 It’s August, which means it’s the season for summer vacations, shorts, and yes—really—pumpkin beer.
-We’ve already spotted Southern Tier Brewing Company’s Pumking at the P Street Whole Foods.
-Expect other pumpkin ales to follow suit within the month.
+Chances are you’ve already spotted it at your neighborhood grocery store.
+(If not, you will soon.
+Very soon.)
 It’s become standard practice for breweries to to release the seasonal specialty long before a single leaf turns orange.

 Why so early?
 Well, for starters, the pumpkin beer market has become an increasingly competitive one, and brewers typically want to get their products out before the other guy.
 Also, because it’s a seasonal, there’s a limited timeframe in which pumpkin beer will sell.
 After Halloween and Thanksgiving are over, sales drop off.
 Better to get it out early than have extra inventory laying around when everyone has moved on to Christmas ales.
 This also means that when it’s seasonally-appropriate to drink pumpkin beer, the supply from certain sought-after brands has already run dry.